 Regrettably, there’s no such thing as a free lunch and this is especially true when it comes to dreamy vistas like this.
 To reach Echizen-Ono Castle, you’ll need to take the extremely infrequent JR Kuzuryu Line to Echizen-Ono Station.
 From there, the site is about a twenty minute walk.
 Note that to snag a vantage point like the one pictured above, you’ll need to actually view the fortification from elsewhere.
 If you go to Echizen-Ono Castle itself, you’ll only be able to see the magnificent mountains surrounding the basin.
 As a side note, the current building is actually a re-creation and houses a small museum.

-One other attraction on the rural JR Kuzuryu Line is the Asakura clan’s historic ruins in Ichijodani.
+One other attraction on the rural JR Kuzuryu Line is the Ichijodani Asakura Clan Historic Ruins.
 Formerly a bustling commercial center, this former castle town was completely razed by the fiery wrath of the infamous warlord, Oda Nobunaga.
 As a result of his attack in the year 1575, today little remains of the late Asakura clan’s seat of power.
-As tragic as their tale is though, the leftover ruble from Oda Nobunaga’s raid has perked the interest of scholars.
-Almost 400 years after his initial invasion, archeologists began excavating the site in search of lost history.
+As tragic as their tale is though, the leftover rubble from Oda Nobunaga’s raid has perked the interest of scholars.
+Almost 400 years after his initial invasion, archaeologists began excavating the site in search of lost history.

 After painstakingly surveying what wasn’t consumed by Oda Nobunaga’s rage, historians have been able to deduce what the Asakura clan’s 10,000 person town would have looked like.
 With this knowledge in hand, the government has transformed a small section of the valley into an outdoor museum.
 Inside this facility, all of the buildings lining a 200 meter-long stretch appear as if they originated during the Warring States period (1457–1615).
 What’s more, many of the buildings are open for visitors to peruse and are fully decked out with mannequins.
 If not for the fact that they don’t move, these figures do a great job of depicting everyday peasant life at the time.